gintonicai/documentation/mvp/inference-subchain-guide/core-concepts.md

 ### The Secret Sauce: [Distillery Subnet](../live-subchains/distillery-intro.md)

-The distillery subnet is what sets us apart from traditional, centralized AI services.
+The distillery subchain is what sets us apart from traditional, centralized AI services.
 It's a network of distributed GPU nodes that work together to process your requests.
 Here's why it's awesome:

 * **Cost-Efficient**: We only use the resources we need, when we need them.
 No idle servers eating up costs.
 * **Scalable**: Need more power?
 The network can easily expand to meet demand.